AdobeDocs/campaign-web.en/help/v8/campaigns/manage-campaigns.md

 >title="Campaign schedule"
 >abstract="Set or modify your campaign schedule."

-To create a new campaign, or manage your existing campaigns, click the **[!UICONTROL Campaigns]** menu on the left navigation.
+To access and manage your campaigns, click the **[!UICONTROL Campaigns]** menu on the left navigation.

 ## List of campaigns {#access-campaigns}